ReneRautenbach/Angular-5-chat-app/README.md

 # Official Documentation

-Documentation for the API can be found [here](https://github.com/ReneRautenbach/chat-app/wiki).
+Documentation for the app can be found [here](https://github.com/ReneRautenbach/chat-app/wiki).

-# Issues

-If you experience any issues, please send an e-mail to Rene Rautenbach at [rene@clickasite.co.za](mailto:rene@clickasite.co.za).